DAAcar/cicd-pipeline-train-schedule-git/README.md

 # cicd-pipeline-train-schedule-git

+This change has been made for linux accadamy lab adding this line to the README file

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.

 ## Running the app